Frederick Ferdinand Schafer Painting Catalog

 Since the collection of Edwin Crocker of Sacramento, which has been carefully documented by the Crocker Museum, does not mention any paintings by Schafer, the "Crocker Estate" reference also appears to be to the San Francisco Charles Crocker.

-3. Alcoholism (myth).
-In a brief biographical sketch of Frederick Schafer for the 1959 exhibition Art of the Oregon Territory, the collector and amateur art historian Franz Stenzel, M.D.
-(1906-1998), included this comment:
+In a brief biographical sketch of Frederick Schafer for the 1959 exhibition Art of the Oregon Territory, Franz R. Stenzel, M.D.
+(1906-1998), a physician, noted collector, and amateur art historian included this comment:

 Though an alcoholic, producing much inferior work, when he took the necessary time he was able to create a presentable picture.